emedware/vue-golden-layout/README.md

 ```
 #### Contained objects

 `destroy` is provided for all components beside the golden-layout object.
-It occurs on user's closure of pop-out.
+It occurs on user's closure **or pop-out**.

 ### Methods
 #### Container